Understanding Interview Types: Structured, Semi-Structured, and Unstructured

 -

 In Structured mode, the AI asks each question exactly as written, without modification or improvisation.
-After a brief acknowledgment of the participant's response, it moves promptly to the next question.
+After a brief acknowledgment, it moves promptly to the next question.
+Stimulus images assigned to a question are displayed when that question is asked.

 -

-In Semi-Structured mode, the AI can rephrase questions for clarity, adjust the order slightly for natural conversational flow, and ask a single follow-up probe per main question.
-It will skip probes if the participant has already addressed the topic.
+In Semi-Structured mode, the AI can rephrase questions for clarity, adjust the order slightly for natural flow, and select follow-up probes from the probe bank according to the configured probe policy.
+It skips probes when the participant has already provided sufficient depth.

 -